I just love the blooms on this.

 Upon Receipt Of Your Plants

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 |Ships November through April|

-It is considered a tropical hibiscus.
+Red Hibiscus is considered a tropical hibiscus.
 When translated from Latin, the name means “rose of China.”
-The hibiscus is a flowering plant that is originated in East Asia.
+The hibiscus is a flowering plant that originated in East Asia.
 This particular variation of hibiscus was named in 1753 by Carl Linnaeus.
-Even though it is commonly referred to as a rose, the two are considered to be closely related.
+Even though it is referred to as a rose, the two are considered to be closely related.

 The red color of the red hibiscus is created by changing two sets of chromosomes in comparison with other hibiscus plants.
 Unfortunately, this chromosome change makes the physical characteristics of its offspring unpredictable, but the mystery keeps people coming back for more.

 When properly cared for, the red hibiscus grows more like a bush than any other plant and can easily be trimmed to look like a small tree.
 As a whole, the plant can grow to between 8 to 16 feet tall.
 The flowers typically grow as single blooms and appear as single bursts of bright red color over glossy green leaves.
 The blooms usually appear in the early summer and last until mid-autumn.